 Our last full day on the boat sees us cruising back towards Male.
 We take the opportunity for some final snorkelling and swimming, before enjoying a farewell meal with our boat crew.

 The trip ends after breakfast on our dhoni in Male.
 There are no activities planned today, so you are free to depart from Male at any time.
-If your flight is departing later in the day, luggage storage facilities are available on the dhoni.
+If your flight is departing later in the day, luggage storage facilities are available at the airport for a cost of $6 per item.
 If you would like to receive a complimentary airport transfer today, you need to depart from Male International Airport (MLE).

 All holidays are subject to availability and prices are subject to change.